johnofmars/mm-github-pages-starter/_pages/docs/basic_techniques.md

 ### Zoning (Deterring Pushes)

-Not gonna waste your space & bandwidth with a video for this one.
+Not gonna waste your time & bandwidth with a video for this one.
 Detonate Lion rounds in doorways to prevent people from pushing.

 ### Team Support
 <figure class="video_container">